shunkenney/dpe-mvs-python/README.md

 # DPE-MVS
-./build/DPE output_walking1 0 --no_viz --no_fusion
+./build/DPE output_walking1 0 --no_viz --no_fusion  --no_weak
 Args:
   1st. input folder path
   2nd.
 GPU index
   - --no_viz: If provided, some visualization jpg file will not be created.
   - --no_fusion: If provided, point clouds .ply file will not be created.
+  - --no_weak: If provided, weak.jpg will be not created.

 ## Overview